Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Introduction

-I begin in \S \ref{section-preliminaries} by introducing some conceptual and formal apparatus.
-In \S \ref{section-exepctationalism}, I say a little more about standard expectational decision theory, as motivation and point of departure for my main line of argument. \S \ref{section-StochasticDominanceIntro} introduces stochastic dominance and describes the standard arguments for rejecting stochastically dominated options as a necessary but insufficient condition of rationality.
-In \S \ref{section-proofs}, I establish two central results: (i) a sufficient condition for stochastic dominance which implies, among other things, that whenever $O_i$ is expectationally superior to $O_j$, it will come to stochastically dominate $O_j$ given sufficient background uncertainty; and (ii) a necessary condition for stochastic dominance which implies, among other things, that it is harder for expectationally superior options to become stochastically dominant under background uncertainty when their expectational superiority depends on smaller probabilities of more extreme payoffs.
-In \S \ref{section-sourcesofbackgrounduncertainty}, I argue that the sort of background uncertainty on which these results depend is rationally appropriate at least for any agent who assign normative weight to \textit{aggregative consequentialist} considerations, i.e., who measure the choiceworthiness of her options at least in part by the total amount of value in the resulting world. \S \ref{section-relevanceofbackgrounduncertainty} offers an intuitive defense of the initially implausible conclusion that an agent's background uncertainty can make a difference to what she is rationally required to do. \S \ref{section-twoModestConclusions} describes two modest conclusions we might draw from the preceding arguments, short of embracing stochastic dominance as a general decision theory.
-In \S \ref{section-stochasticdominancedecisiontheory}, however, I survey some additional advantages of stochastic dominance over expectational reasoning and argue that, insofar as stochastic dominance can recover plausible constraints on risk attitudes and hence capture the intuitively desirable implications of expectationalism, we have substantial reason to prefer it as a general theory of rational choice under uncertainty. \S \ref{section-conclusion} is the conclusion.
+I begin in \S \ref{section-exepctationalism} by saying more about standard expectational decision theory, as motivation and point of departure for my main line of argument. \S \ref{section-stochasticDominance} introduces stochastic dominance. \S \ref{section-formalSetup} gives a formal framework for describing decisions under background uncertainty.
+In \S \ref{section-results}, I establish two central results: (i) a sufficient condition for stochastic dominance which implies, among other things, that whenever $O_i$ is expectationally superior to $O_j$, it will come to stochastically dominate $O_j$ given sufficient background uncertainty; and (ii) a necessary condition for stochastic dominance which implies, among other things, that it is harder for expectationally superior options to become stochastically dominant under background uncertainty when their expectational superiority depends on small probabilities of extreme payoffs.
+In \S \ref{section-sourcesofbackgrounduncertainty}, I argue that the sort of background uncertainty on which these results depend is rationally appropriate at least for any agent who assigns normative weight to \textit{aggregative consequentialist} considerations, i.e., who measures the choiceworthiness of her options at least in part by the total amount of value in the resulting world. \S \ref{section-relevanceofbackgrounduncertainty} offers an intuitive defense of the initially implausible conclusion that an agent's background uncertainty can make a difference to what she is rationally required to do. \S \ref{section-twoModestConclusions} describes two modest conclusions we might draw from the preceding arguments, short of embracing stochastic dominance as a sufficient criterion of rational choice.
+In \S \ref{section-stochasticdominancedecisiontheory}, however, I survey several further advantages of stochastic dominance over expectational reasoning and argue that, insofar as stochastic dominance can recover the intuitively desirable implications of expectationalism, we have substantial reason to prefer it as a criterion of rational choice under uncertainty. \S \ref{section-conclusion} is the conclusion.